 - The IWPCA-protected activity was the proximate cause of the discharge or retaliation.

 Each and every case is different and each case requires a detailed legal analysis by an experienced employment attorney.
-Several other facts that could be alleged by the employer as to the reasons for the discharge or alleged retaliation may require further legal analysis and could have an affect on the outcome of the ultimate outcome of the potential litigation.
+Several other facts that could be alleged by the employer as to the reasons for the discharge or alleged retaliation may require further legal analysis and could have an effect on the outcome of the ultimate outcome of the potential litigation.